Official-Codaisseur-Graduate/lookbackr-server/README.md

 Check the overview readme for further information on the goals and architecture of the project HERE:
 https://github.com/Official-Codaisseur-Graduate/lookbackr-client/blob/development/overview.md

+Check the [Change log](https://github.com/Official-Codaisseur-Graduate/lookbackr-server/blob/readmefix/CHANGELOG.md) for details on the changes implemented by Class-32.

 # Set-Up

 In order to run this App follow the following steps;